 Aside from allowing your team to prove that they are the most knowledgeable students in their school, their state, or their nation, they have the opportunity to win a trip to Washington, DC to compete in the National Academic WorldQuest contest.
 The Tennessee World Affairs Council will sponsor the Tennessee Championship WorldQuest team in Washington including transportation and lodging.
-The Council will also set up tours and visits to Washington sites and organizations dealing in foreign affairs, such as embassies, think tanks and so forth depending on availability.
+The Council will also set up visits to Washington sites and organizations dealing in foreign affairs, such as embassies, think tanks and so forth depending on availability.
 [In the past these visits have included meeting with US Senators and Congressmen from Tennessee, the Embassies of the Czech Republic and Kazakhstan, the World Bank, the Center for Strategic and International Studies, and other centers of interest for global affairs “junkies.”

-Prizes for the 2012 national competition have not yet been announced but the teams that placed 1st, 2nd and 3rd in previous national championship competitions were awarded $1000, $500 and $250 respectively, for each member of the team and the coach.
+Prizes for the 2013 national competition have not yet been announced but the teams that placed 1st, 2nd and 3rd in previous national championship competitions were awarded $1000, $500 and $250 respectively, for each member of the team and the coach.
 However, prize availability is not yet known.
 Prizes for the winners of the Tennessee State Championship match will be announced when known.